 - Parent/guardian contact (including email address) and consent

 - Child’s name and contact info

 - Income information (optional — for discount calculation)

 - Credit card (in person we accept Visa/MC, or cash)

 All youth who turn 10 before August 31 and do not turn 18 before the first day of the Junior Program.
 Youth must also be able to swim 50 yards (two lengths of a standard pool).

 We strive to make Junior Membership affordable to all.
 Our fee is on a generous need-based sliding scale from $1 to $425 and includes membership, classes, and boat usage; everything we offer!
 During registration, our fee calculator offers discounts based on household income and family makeup.

 Memberships are non-refundable and non-transferable.

-We don’t administer a swim test, however we require that all junior members be able to produce a swim proof stating they can swim 50 yards without stopping.
+We don’t administer a swim test, however we require that all junior members, if asked, be able to produce a swim proof stating they can swim 50 yards without stopping.
+You are not required to bring your child’s swim proof unless asked.
 Your child can take a swim test at any YMCA by appointment.
 We also accept

 Please keep your swim proof on file at home, as we may request it at any time.